beoutbreakprepared/nCoV2019/README.md

 We want to specifically thank the different regional working groups, including the Africa Open COVID-19 Data Working Group (https://github.com/dsfsi/covid19africa) and LATAM Open COVID-19 Data Working Group.

-A list of curators and contributors is provided below:
+A list of curators and contributors to the Open COVID-19 Data Working Group is provided below:

 Name | Twitter | Github | Email
 -----|-------|---------|-------